anaef/lua-template/doc/README.md

 ### `template.getresolver ()`

-Returns the configured resolver function, or `nil` if none is set.
+Returns the custom resolver function, or `nil` if none is set.
 Please see below for more information on resolver functions.

 ### `template.setresolver (func)`

-Sets `func` as the resolver function.
+Sets `func` as the custom resolver function.
 When the content of a template must be resolved, the function is called with the file name of the template as the sole argument.
-The function must return the content of the template as a string value, or `nil` if the template is not present.
+The function must return the content of the template as a string value, or `nil` if the template cannot be resolved.

-By default, no resolver function is set and templates are resolved via the file system.
-After setting a resolver function, the default behavior can be restored by calling `setresolver` with a `nil` argument.
+By default, no custom resolver function is set and templates are resolved via the file system.
+After setting a custom resolver function, the default behavior can be restored by calling `setresolver` with a `nil` argument.

 ### `template.clear ()`